 Read our other posts about the Netherlands:

-- 24 hours in the Biesbosch National Park
+- Staying in a water tower – the Biesbosch National Park

 Pin this post!